kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 ![correct Integration tests](../../assets/testing-anti-patterns/correct-integration-tests.png)

-In the end the number of integration tests will be much smaller than the number of unit tests (matching the shape of the test pyramid described in the first section of this article).
+In the end, the number of integration tests will be much smaller than the number of unit tests (matching the shape of the test pyramid described in the first section of this article).